 Before we jump into how to lower your site’s bounce rate, it’s probably best to manage expectations.
 No site, not even Jeff Bezos and the eCommerce behemoths, have a bounce rate of below 20%.
 If it’s zero or sub 20%, that usually means something in your site’s analytics are wrong, not that you’ve cracked the bounce rate code.
 Sorry, we know that might hurt to hear.

 A bounce rate anywhere between 25 and 40% is considered very good, exceptional even.
-Most sites, even the ones that are hitting all the right notes and doing the right things, might still have a bounce rate of around 50% and that’s still considered a decent bounce rate.
+Most sites, even those hitting all the right notes and doing the right things, might still have a bounce rate of around 50%, which is still considered decent.

-However, once we cross that 50% line, it might be time to start taking a harder look at your site.
-If you’ve recently discovered your site has a high bounce rate dragging it down, here are a few tips to help beat back that bounce rate:
+However, once we cross that 50% line, it might be time to take a harder look at your site.
+If you’ve recently discovered your site has a high bounce rate dragging it down, here are a few tips to help beat back that rate:

 1. Follow Through on Headline Promises

-It’s hard enough to get someone to click on your listing on Google.
+Getting someone to click on your listing on Google is hard enough.
 From there, the game is on to fulfill the promise your SERP listing made.

 This is where having hyper-focused landing pages comes in handy.
 Search engine users have a lot of options to choose from to get the information they’re looking for.
 They’re not going to be willing to sift through your site, or landing page for that matter, to find what they’re after.
 Instead, they will leave and move on to the next listing.